 This route through the Burren is popular in the summer, particularly on the R477 and R480, where cyclists will share the road with tour buses and fellow travellers.
 The route includes challenging climbs, such as the iconic Corkscrew Hill near Ballyvaughan, but the breathtaking landscapes make the effort worthwhile.

-You can find out more about the EurVelo Route in Ireland at www.EuroVeloIreland.ie/
+You can find out more about the EuroVelo Route in Ireland at www.EuroVeloIreland.ie/

 Good to Know

-• The road surface is generally suitable for trekking or touring bikes in normal weather conditions.
+- The road surface is variable but always suitable for trekking or touring bikes.

-• Bring a repair kit and essential tools for fixing minor issues like punctures, as some sections may be remote with limited services.
+- Bring a repair kit and essential tools for fixing minor issues like punctures, as some sections are remote with limited or no services.